game-libgdx-unity/Mini-Golf-Unity/README.md

 ﻿
 Mini Golf Game Challenge
-Game Content:
+<br />Game Content:
-Each level includes:
+<br />Each level includes:
 Ball based on a starting position
 Walls – represented by 2d lines.
 Muddy areas - represented by a collection of brown rectangles.
 Hole – Positioned anywhere on the field.
-You can design the levels as you wish to make a fun game.
+You can design the levels as you wish to make a fun game.<br />
-Game Core Mechanics:
+<br />Game Core Mechanics:
 The game has 2 levels.
 Each level is auto generate, each time we run the game we will meet randomly new level.
 The game is 3D with top down view.